-If you haven’t gotten a bike fit before and don’t know what stack, reach and other geometry best suit your measurements and flexibility, you are at a disadvantage in picking between brands and models even before you size the bike you chose.
+If you haven’t gotten a bike fit before and don’t know what stack, reach, and other geometry dimensions best suit your measurements and flexibility, you are at a disadvantage in picking between brands and models even before you size the bike you chose.

 Get that fit first.
 You’ll thank me.
 More important, you’ll thank yourself every time you ride.

 It will be much easier to get the fit that optimizes your power, comfort, and handling if you start out with a bike that has a geometry close to your ideal fit.
 You can’t make a race bike fit you if your measurements suggest you should be riding a bike with an endurance geometry no matter how you tweak it.